rxt1077/resume/README.md

 **Program Coordinator, Master of Science in Information Technology Administration and Security** (2020-Current)

 As program coordinator, my responsibilities include aligning the MSITAS curriculum with current industry best practices, ensuring prerequisite alignment, analyzing student enrollment, and creating and updating working standards for the program.
 I work closely with the Office of Institutional Effectiveness to ensure that we are meeting our assessment and accreditation responsibilities.

+**Ying Wu College of Computing High School Outreach Team** (20220-Current)

+As a member of the YWCC High School Outreach team, I travel to schools throughout New Jersey and deliver presentations on careers in computing.
+My particular focus is on making young students aware of career opportunities in applied computing and Cybersecurity.

 **University Lecturer, Informatics Department** (2019-Current)

-As a University Lecturer I have taught IT120 Introduction to Networking, IT420 Computer Systems and Networks, IT490 Systems Integration, IS601 Web Systems, IT610 Systems Administration, and IT635 Database Administration.
-I have developed lab materials for IT120 and IT420 as well as a textbook for IT490.
-I serve in the Lecturers and Educators Congress as the representative for the Ying Wu College of Computing Sciences and maintain/administer the MIXR lab computers.
+As a University Lecturer I have taught IT120 Introduction to Networking, IT320 Computer Systems Security, IT420 Computer Systems and Networks, IT490 Systems Integration, IS601 Python for Web APIs, IT610 Systems Administration, and IT635 Database Administration.
+I have developed lab materials for Introduction to Networking, Computer Systems Security, and Computer Systems and Networks as well as a textbook for Computer Systems Security and Systems Integration.

+**Lecturers and Educators Congress Representative** (2019-Current)

+I serve in the Lecturers and Educators Congress as a representative for the Ying Wu College of Computing Sciences.
+In this capacity I represent the interest of lecturers in my college in working with the systems of shared governance at NJIT.

 **Adjunct Professor, Informatics Department** (2017-2019)

-I have taught IT310 E-Commerce Technology, IT420 Computer Systems and Networks, IT610 Systems Administration, and IT635 Database Administration.
+As an adjunct, I have taught IT310 E-Commerce Technology, IT420 Computer Systems and Networks, IT610 Systems Administration, and IT635 Database Administration.
 My classes are typically project-based and center around using open source software to solve real-world problems.
 All of my classes are infused with practical Linux system administration and often involve the use of a web framework (Ruby on Rails, Django, bottle) to create a web application that meet the needs of users.

 ## Monroe Township Schools (Monroe, NJ)

 **Educational Technology Facilitator** (2015-2019)

 In my role as an Ed Tech facilitator I worked in eight different schools throughout the district with teachers and students from Pre-K to 12th grade.
 I aided teachers in the usage of technology in the classroom and worked to resolve IT related issues as they occur.
 This role included the administration of several databases, debugging and troubleshooting of IT services, development of in-house resources, and the provision of technology expertise to aid in district decision-making.

 A large portion of my work included helping administration inform their decisions with data.
 I utilized data visualization tools (Jupyter/iPython notebooks) as well as